tazlambert/coherence-distributed/README.md

 - Create Enterprise Application Archive that consists; Grid Archive and Web Application Archive
 - Configure a new WebLogic cluster with 2 managed servers for Coherence cluster that will **store data**
 - Configure a new WebLogic cluster with 2 managed servers for Coherence cluster that will **access data**

+## Coherence Introduction

+In Coherence there are several type of cache that we can use;

+- Distributed Cache – A distributed, or partitioned, cache is a clustered, fault-tolerant cache that has linear scalability.
+Suitable for read write operations.
+- Replicated Cache – A replicated cache is a clustered, fault tolerant cache where data is fully replicated to every member in the cluster.
+Suitable for small and heavy read operations.
+- Federated Cache - A federated cached data is federated across clusters to provide redundancy, off-site backup, and multiple points of access for application users in different geographical locations.
+- Optimistic Cache - An optimistic cache is a clustered cache implementation similar to the replicated cache implementation but without any concurrency control.
+- Near Cache - A near cache is a hybrid cache; it typically fronts a distributed cache or a remote cache with a local cache.
+- View Cache - A view cache is a clustered, fault tolerant cache that provides a local in-memory materialized view of data stored in a distributed and partitioned cache.
+- Local Cache - While it is not a clustered service, the local cache implementation is often used in combination with various clustered cache services as part of a near cache.
+- Remote Cache - A remote cache describes any out-of-process cache accessed by a Coherence*Extend client.

+**For this labs we are going to focus on the first 3 type of caches: Distributed, Replicated, and Federated.**

 ## Hands On Lab